expo/expo/docs/pages/preview/eas-update/debug-updates.md

 eas branch:view [branch-name]
 ```

-The output will show a branches and their list of updates.
-If the branch does not have any updates, the output will display "N/A".
+The output will show a branch and its updates.

 ### Inspecting updates

-We can view the attributes of an update with the following command:
+We can view the details of an update with the following command:

 ```bash
 eas update:view [update-group-id]